Skip to main content

 A picture of bridge spanning Lake Eufaula, Alabama on the Yoholo Micco trail

 In 2010, the 2nd Phase of the Rails to Trails Project was completed.
-The conversion of 3.2 miles of abandoned rail bed is now a beautiful walking trail with a gorgeous water view and many other hidden jewels along the way.
+The conversion of 3.2 miles of abandoned rail bed is now a beautiful walking trail with a gorgeous water view and many other hidden jewels.

-The trail begins in the heart of historic downtown Eufaula, AL in front of the Eufaula Barbour Chamber of Commerce.
-Winding along with the beautiful scenery you will find squirrel & eagle crossings along with a completely restored railroad trestle that crosses over Lake Eufaula.
-The end of the trail eventually ends at Old Creek Town, a beautiful waterfront recreational area that houses the Playground of Dreams, public beach, and boat launch.
+The trail begins in the heart of historic downtown Eufaula, Alabama, in front of the Eufaula Barbour Chamber of Commerce.
+Winding along with the beautiful scenery, you will find squirrel & eagle crossings along with a completely restored railroad trestle that crosses over Lake Eufaula.
+The trail eventually ends at Old Creek Town, a beautiful waterfront recreational area that houses the Playground of Dreams, a public beach, and a boat launch.

 Interesting facts and finds along the trail are: